tessel/t2-start/ap.md

 <div class="large-8 columns">
 # Build Your Own Internet

-Along with connecting to an existing Wifi network, Tessel 2 can also act as a portable router and emit a custom Wifi network.
+Along with connecting to an existing Wifi network, Tessel 2 can also act as a portable router and emit a custom Wifi network called an access point.
 We can use this functionality to connect directly with our Tessel through a web browser.
+The advantage of doing this through Tessel's access point instead of through a local Wifi network is reduced latency of requests to the Tessel since they won't be making a detour through a different router.
+This also means there is no need for a local network for connecting to Tessel through the web.
 By the end of this article, we'll be able to control the Tessel LEDs through a web app served by the Tessel.

 In your command line, make a folder for your Tessel code, then initialize a Tessel project in that folder by running each of the following commands in the terminal: